willnorris/wordpress-analytics/readme.md

 adding Google Analytics to your site.
 This one is extremely minimal, with no extra frills.

 ## Configuration ##

 The plugin provides no UI for configuring it.
-Instead, you must defined a PHP constant named `GOOGLE_ANALYTICS_ID`.
+Instead, you must define a PHP constant named `GOOGLE_ANALYTICS_ID`.
 This is most easily done by adding a snippet like the following to your wp-config.php file:

     define('GOOGLE_ANALYTICS_ID', 'UA-XXXXXX-X');

 ## Questions ##